 The recommended dosage of Galzin is 50 mg as zinc taken 3 times daily

-For patients who are compliant with therapy, 25 mg taken 3 times daily may be advisable.
+For patients who are compliant with therapy, 25 mg taken 3 times a day may be advisable.
 If monitoring indicates a lessening of control, the dose can be raised to 50 mg 3 times daily.

 Galzin may be prescribed as 25 mg 3 times daily for children 10 years of age or older and women who are pregnant.